No Products in the Cart

 The benefit of PPC is that you only pay when someone clicks on your ad.
 This is a far cry from the old days, when you paid a set amount for a Yellow Pages ad or a radio commercial, whether it generated business for you or not.

 Further, PPC allows highly targeted ads.
 You can zero in on specific demographic information like age, interests, purchase history, geographic area, and more.
 This lets you market specifically to the types of people most likely to be interested in the insurance you sell, further amplifying the power of your ad dollars.
+Whether you're a life insurance agent, auto, home, or other, PPC can help you find your audience.
+Or, you can define it yourself with Facebook Lookalike Audience.

 SEE ALSO: 10 SALES TIPS FOR NEW INSURANCE AGENTS